– Course Overview

 The tuition days are a mix of theory and practical – these take place through live online sessions with our tutors on Zoom.
 Each day will typically comprise four hours (10am-12pm and 1.30pm-3.30pm), though some will run slightly shorter.

-After you have completed the online modules we ask you to come to four Contact Days at our London Centre.
-You will be given a range of date options for these days which will cover content that can’t be properly covered online, such as group teaching teaching techniques.
+After you have completed the online modules we ask you to come to five ‘Contact Days’ at our London Centre.
+You will be given a range of date options for these days on weekdays and weekends, so you can work to a schedule that is best for you.
+We will cover content that can’t be properly covered online, such as group teaching teaching techniques and the last Contact Day will have particular focus on 1:1 teaching.
 Contact Days typically run from 10am to 3.30pm.

 We offer two course formats to help you best fit the tuition days into your work/life schedule: